lixinso/spike-spark/README.md

 The result of a given transformation goes into the DAG bug doesn't persist to disk, but the result of an action persists all the data in memory to disk.

+- DataFrames

+A new abstraction in Spark is DataFrames, which were developed in Spark 2.0 as a companion interface to RDDs.
+The two are extremely similar, but DataFrames organize data into named columns, similar to Python's pandas.
+This makes them more user-friendly than RDDs.

+SparkSQL also allows users to query DataFrames much like SQL tables in relational data stores.

 - DAG

 As the RDD and related actions are being created, Spark also created a DAG, or Directed Acyclic Graphic, to visualize the order of operations and the relationship between the operations in the DAG.

+- SparkQL